 What if everything you ever wanted isn’t what you actually want?
 Twenty-something, suit-clad, and upwardly mobile, Joshua Fields Millburn thought he had everything anyone could ever want.
 Until he didn’t anymore.

-Blindsided by the loss of his mother and his marriage in the same month, Millburn started questioning every aspect of the life he had built for himself.
+Blindsided by the loss of his mother and his marriage in the same month, JFM started questioning every aspect of the life he had built for himself.
 Then, he accidentally discovered a lifestyle known as minimalism…and everything started to change.

 That was four years ago.
 Since, Millburn, now 32, has embraced simplicity.
 In the pursuit of looking for something more substantial than compulsory